 - The Big Web Show with Jeffrey Zeldman, No. 66 Podcast interview on the intersection of publishing and tech, magazine apps, why piracy is an opportunity for publishers, and more.

-- The Setup: An Interview with David Sleight Brief interview on the tools one uses to get things done.
+- The Setup: An Interview with David Sleight A brief interview about my regular work tools.

-- Stand and Deliver Some thoughts for A List Apart on preparing and presenting well in project meetings.
+- Stand and Deliver Some thoughts for A List Apart on preparing for project meetings and presenting well.